 2) Email email@example.com

-3) Gather all evidence and complete the incident form - If the Duty Manager is not present the incident report must be filled out immediately, it can be found on the SUSU website here.
+3) Gather all evidence and complete the incident form - The incident report must be filled out as soon as possible it can be found on the SUSU website here.